Team-intN18-SoybeanSeclab/Typhon/README_ENG.md

 ### gadgets chain

-This idea is[pyjailbreaker](https://github.com/jailctf/pyjailbreaker)Inspiration from tools.
+This idea is inspired by [pyjailbreaker](https://github.com/jailctf/pyjailbreaker).

 pyjailbreaker does not directly implement RCE through gadgets in one step, but instead searches for the items needed in the RCE chain step by step.
 If the following blacklist exists: